How can we help with your project?

 Developers can access eXtremeDB’s most powerful capabilities – including pipelining vector-based statistical functions – from the industry standard SQL database programming language and Python scripting language.
 Using these languages alongside eXtremeDB for HPC’s dynamic database definition language (DDL) capability, developers can implement their ideas quickly, and optimize rapidly by testing changes to code, database tables and indexes.

-Application development (including the use of pipelining and other specialized features) is supported in C/C++, Java, C# (.NET) and Python.
+Application development (including the use of pipelining and other specialized features) is supported in C/C++, Java and Python.
 The native, navigational C/C++ API is type-safe and specific to a given project/database design.
 When coding in C or C++, applications can access the database using this API as well as standard SQL/ODBC. eXtremeDB for HPC’s SQL implementation also provides a type-3, version 4 JDBC driver for development in Java.
-Its Java Native Interface (JNI) and C# native interface offer the fastest possible DBMS solutions in these languages, and afford developers the experience of working entirely with “plain old” Java and C# objects.
+Its Java Native Interface (JNI) native interface offers the fastest possible DBMS solutions in Java, and affords developers the experience of working entirely with “plain old” Java objects.
+C# can be used with the ODBC .NET Managed Provider.
 See list of key features to learn more.

 What operating systems does eXtremeDB support?

-eXtremeDB is available for use on x32- and x64-bit versions of Windows and Linux, Linux on POWER8, Solaris Sparc, Solaris x86_64, HP-UX, and AIX.
+eXtremeDB for HPC is available for use on x32- and x64-bit versions of Windows and Linux, Linux on POWER8, Solaris Sparc, Solaris x86_64, HP-UX, and AIX.

 What other features or characteristics of eXtremeDB contribute to minimizing latency?